Practical wildlife help · Massachusetts

 Baby Squirrel Fell From a Tree in Massachusetts

 A fallen baby squirrel can look abandoned even when the mother is still nearby and able to retrieve it.
-This guide explains when warmth matters, how to set up a safe reunion chance under the tree, and when to stop waiting and move the case to licensed wildlife help.
+This guide explains when warmth matters, how to set up a safe reunion chance under the tree, and when to stop waiting and call for help.

 Yard cleanup